 - A seminar course that prepares students to critically engage with themes of 21st century teaching and learning (GS762: Digital Pedagogy), which is completed prior to the start of the fellowship;

-- Digital Education Internship: Practical opportunities to develop teaching skills and gain direct experience for an academic semester collaborating on either a Duke faculty-led digital projects or a project with Learning Innovation;
+- Digital Education Internship: Practical opportunities to develop teaching skills and gain direct experience for an academic semester collaborating on digital projects;

 - A seminar series (GS772: Bass Digital Education Colloquium) taken concurrently with the fellowship, where Fellows gain online course design and development experience, collaboratively problem-solve design challenges and explore strategies to overcome them; and engage with Duke faculty and digital education leaders.

 In addition, Fellows will maintain a digital portfolio to document their experiences for their graduate school portfolio.
-Fellows will be offered opportunities to present their projects at Duke events (previously, Fellows presented projects as part of the Digital Education Showcase in the spring and at the Teaching Innovation Showcase with DUSON).
+Fellows will be offered opportunities to present their projects at Duke events, including the Digital Education Showcase event.

 Eligibility and Funding